-Digital Ocean allows you to quickly setup Discourse with its one-click install scripts.
+You can easily setup a Discourse forum thanks to Digital Ocean’s one-click install feature.
 Basically, you set up a new droplet preconfigured with Discourse hosting.
 If you do that, you’ll be asked to provide SMTP details.

 SMTP is an important part of Discourse.
 This enables your Discourse application to send emails for new user creation, password reset, post replies and email digests.

 If you provided incorrect SMTP settings or if you want to change the SMTP service, you can do that even after you have installed Discourse.
 It’s a simple procedure to change the SMTP settings in Discourse.